A Checklist for Open Enrollment Season

 Because healthcare coverage usually entails at least some out-of-pocket spending, companies frequently offer health savings accounts or flexible spending accounts to help cover such costs; they may also contribute on employees' behalf.
 Both HSAs and FSAs offer tax benefits, but there are significant differences.

-By contrast, you can contribute to an HSA only if you're covered by a high-deductible plan.
-Because out-of-pocket outlays with HDHPs can be meaningfully higher, the HSA contribution limits are substantially higher, too: In 2021, single people covered by an HDHP can contribute $3,600 to their HSAs, while people with family coverage can contribute $7,200.
+By contrast, you can contribute to an HSA only if you're covered by a qualifying high-deductible plan.
+Because out-of-pocket outlays with HDHPs can be meaningfully higher, the HSA contribution limits are substantially higher, too: In 2022, single people covered by an HDHP can contribute $3,650 to their HSAs, while people with family coverage can contribute $7,300.
 Assets in an HSA roll over from year to year.
 Indeed, major tax savings can accompany HSAs if the money is invested in long-term securities and left undisturbed for many years; the growth is tax-free and so are withdrawals for qualified healthcare expenditures.
 (In that case, the HSA saver would use non-HSA funds to cover healthcare costs as they arise, the better to harness the long-term tax benefits of the HSA.)

 If it turns out your employer-provided health savings account isn't the best, don't let that deter you from contributing to it.
 It's possible to contribute to your employer-provided HSA and then periodically transfer the funds to the HSA of your own choice.
-Given that flexibility, Morningstar's annual research on the best HSA plans is especially useful; Fidelity's HSA rose to the top in 2020.
+Given that flexibility, Morningstar's annual research on the best HSA plans is especially useful; Fidelity's HSA rose to the top in 2021 (again).

 Note that it's possible to have both an HSA and an FSA, but if you're covered by a high-deductible plan and are contributing to the HSA, your FSA must be designated a "limited purpose FSA."
 That means the funds must be used for nonmedical expenses like vision and dental.